slexisvn/query_engine/docs/04-execution/32-scans-and-zone-maps.md

 ## Traps

 **Zone maps prune chunks, not rows.** A chunk that contains one matching row is read in full and filtered normally.
 The win is proportional to how many chunks can be excluded, which is a property of the data's physical order, not of the predicate's selectivity.
-A highly selective predicate on an uncorrelated column prunes nothing.
+A highly selective predicate on a physically scattered column may still overlap almost every chunk's range.

 **Statistics collection scans the table without a pruner.** The first query against a fresh table triggers `_ensureStatistics`, which reads every chunk.
 If you are counting chunks, warm the statistics with a throwaway query first or the count will be 49 too high.